-The following table lists the principal subsidiaries of Sierra Wireless and their jurisdictions of incorporation or organization.
+The following table lists the principal subsidiaries of Sierra Wireless and their jurisdictions of incorporation or organization as at December 31, 2020.
 All such entities are 100% owned, directly or indirectly, by Sierra Wireless.

-Name Jurisdiction of Incorporation or Organization Sierra Wireless America, Inc. Delaware, U.S.A.
+Name Jurisdiction of Incorporation or Organization

+Sierra Wireless America, Inc. Delaware, U.S.A.

 Sierra Wireless S.A.
+France

-France Sierra Wireless Hong Kong Limited Hong Kong Sierra Wireless Sweden AB Sweden Sierra Wireless Services America Holdings Inc. (formerly: Numerex Corp.)
-Pennsylvania, U.S.A.
+Sierra Wireless Hong Kong Limited Hong Kong

+Sierra Wireless Sweden AB Sweden